RemyVim/ink-if-story-template/README.md

 5. **Deploy** to any static hosting service (Itch.io, GitHub Pages, Netlify, etc.)

+    You only need to upload the `build` folder.

 ## Writing for the Template

 ### Basic Formatting